-(c) Flyers
+(b) Flyers

-- (1) The term "flyer" is defined as a single piece of paper with a surface area no larger than 93.5 square inches (equal to that of an 8 1/2 inch by 11 inch piece of paper). - (2) Flyers may be distributed with a maximum of one flyer per bulletin board for each candidate. - (3) The term "bulletin boards" shall be defined as the corkboard and the surrounding frame.
+(1) The term "flyer" is defined as a single piece of paper with a surface area no larger than 93.5 square inches (equal to that of an 8 1/2 inch by 11 inch piece of paper).

+(2) Flyers may be distributed with a maximum of one flyer per bulletin board for each candidate.

+(3) The term "bulletin boards" shall be defined as the corkboard and the surrounding frame.

-- (4) Candidates may need to obtain approval from a departmental office or building manager or proctor before posting flyers on bulletin boards in university buildings, including residence halls.
+(4) Candidates may need to obtain approval from a departmental office or building manager or proctor before posting flyers on bulletin boards in university buildings, including residence halls.
 It is the responsibility of the candidate to obtain any needed approval before posting flyers on campus bulletin boards or other areas within campus buildings.
-Bulletin boards reserved for departmental or organizational announcements or designated for official use only shall not be used for campaigning. - (d) It is the responsibility of the candidate to ensure fliers are being placed in areas allowed by the building manager or proctor.
-This applies to fliers placed in restrooms, elevators, hallways, dinging areas, and any other area within a university building.
-No candidate may distribute any food or beverage while campaigning; this includes the distribution of candy. - (e) residence halls and Corps dormitories, campaign materials may be placed in accordance with that specific hall's rules and regulations according to the Department of Residence Life or Corps Dorm Policies set by Corps Staff.
-Campaigning activity regarding ballot proposals or referendums inside residence halls is subject to similar approval and regulations, while the two may not necessarily be congruent. - (f) No materials may be placed in mailboxes except through the U.S. Postal Service. - (g) The Election Commission has the power to remove or order the removal of any materials that are in violation of the Election Regulations. - (h) A voter may bring to the polling place any flyer relating to a campaign in order to assist them while voting.
-However, those materials cannot in any way be distributed, made visible, or shared with anyone else. - (i) Each candidate shall be responsible for the removal and disposal of all displayed campaign materials within seventy-two (72) hours of the announcement of election results.
+Bulletin boards reserved for departmental or organizational announcements or designated for official use only shall not be used for campaigning.

+(c) It is the responsibility of the candidate to ensure fliers are being placed in areas allowed by the building manager or proctor.
+This applies to fliers placed in restrooms, elevators, hallways, dining areas, and any other area within a university building.

+(d) No candidate may distribute any food or beverage while campaigning; this includes the distribution of candy.

+(e) Facilities run by Department of Residence Life and Corps dormitories, campaign materials may be placed in accordance with that specific hall's rules and regulations according to the Department of Residence Life or Corps Dorm Policies set by Corps Staff.
+Campaigning activity regarding ballot proposals or referendums inside residence halls and apartments is subject to similar approval and regulations, while the two may not necessarily be congruent.

+(f) The Election Commission has the power to remove or order the removal of any materials that are in violation of the Election Regulations.

+(g) A voter may bring to the polling place any flyer relating to a campaign in order to assist them while voting.
+However, those materials cannot in any way be distributed, made visible, or shared with anyone else.

+(h) Each candidate shall be responsible for the removal and disposal of all displayed campaign materials.

-Article V. Restrictions
+ARTICLE V. RESTRICTIONS

-section I. Rulings of the Election Commission
+SECTION I. Rulings of the Election Commission